 Because of its valuable features and functionalities, millions of people worldwide use this free communication service.
 Also, It allows you to synchronize and save all of your contacts on your smartphones or tablets, in addition to sending messages.
 It allows users to share their status or other updates with the rest of the world.

 TextMe is an excellent alternative app to TextNow.
 It has received more than ten million downloads from the Google Play Store, indicating that it is very popular.
 TextMe is also available for download on the iOS App Store and the Amazon App Store.
 Sign up with your Facebook account or email to get started.
 The disadvantage of TextMe is that, like TextNow, it contains advertisements, which can become irritating after a while.
 However, I found the interface to be user-friendly.
 Furthermore, you can remove the ads by upgrading your account; the cost varies by country.
-It also allows you to have multiple numbers simultaneously, making it a great TextNow alternative for that purpose.
+It also allows you to have multiple numbers simultaneously, making it a great TextNow alternatives for that purpose.

 In addition to removing advertisements, upgrading your account will allow you to configure call forwarding so that incoming calls are routed to your mobile number, just like Google Voice.
 Credit packs can also be purchased.
 The more and more credits you purchase at once, the less expensive it will be, and You’ll be able to make international calls with those credits.